newtheatre/history-project/docs/photos_and_assets.md

 <div class="box-error">This needs writing up.</div>

-Uploading images and assets needs to be done by a desktop Git application.
+Uploading images and assets needs to be done using Git directly.
+GUI clients for [Windows](https://windows.github.com/) and [Mac](https://mac.github.com/) are avaliable.